 - 6.1 The examination scheme shall consist of two parts.
 The first part shall include ongoing continuous assessment of students in every course for a total of 30 marks and shall include marks for attendance (5 marks), a written project (20 marks) and viva voce or presentation (5 marks).
-The second part shall include written examination in two stages one mid-semester examination (20 marks) and an end semester examination (50 marks). - 6.2 The Undergraduate Council shall announce the schedule of the examination before the commencement of every semester and notify the same on the Notice Board as well as the website of the University.
+The second part shall include written examination in two stages one mid-semester examination (20 marks) and an end semester examination (50 marks).12 - 6.2 The Undergraduate Council shall announce the schedule of the examination before the commencement of every semester and notify the same on the Notice Board as well as the website of the University.
 In exceptional circumstances, minor alteration of the scheduled dates can be carried out by the Undergraduate Council in consultation with the Vice Chancellor for accommodating any of the co-curricular activities or extra-curricular activities in which a large number of students are involved in or are participating. - 6.3 It shall be mandatory for every student to appear for every examination conducted by the University.
-No student shall be allowed to absent himself/herself from any examination except with the prior written permission of the Vice Chancellor on a written request made by the student, stating the reasons for possible absence. - 6.4 It is further clarified that permission by the Vice Chancellor only excuses the student from appearing in the examination and is not a ground for any other relief, including those alluded to in Rule 4.6.
+No student shall be allowed to absent himself/herself from any examination except with the prior written permission of the Vice Chancellor on a written request made by the student in case where the student is applying for academic leaves, stating the reasons for possible absence.
+In case, of medical leaves applied for during the course of examination, the student shall make a representation to the Vice Chancellor within one week of the joining the university after medical leave.
+The Vice Chancellor may seek consultation with the Undergraduate Council while approving leave of absence during the examination period.13 - 6.4 It is further clarified that permission by the Vice Chancellor only excuses the student from appearing in the examination and is not a ground for any other relief, including those alluded to in Rule 4.6.
+However, in case the leave of absence is on account of approved academic leave or medical leave, the student shall be allowed to take the repeat examination (75 Marks) and the grade sheet shall not reflect ® in the said subject/s.14